Nest Apricot Oak SPC Real Wood Veneer

-The Nest Apricot’s real wood layer is in a gorgeous golden colour that feels warm, cosy and rustic.
-The real wood is shown off in the unique planks that show off a textured brushed finish and a grain that’s full of charm.
-Combine the look with all the practicality of luxury vinyl tiles and the result is a winning floor.
+Give your home a cosy touch with its gorgeous golden colour.
+Mellow tones of apricot shine through and the real wood is shown off in the unique planks that show off a textured brushed finish and a grain that’s full of charm.

 If you’re looking to install luxury vinyl tiles by hand, there are a few things to bear in mind: